apismennyj/kontomatik-demo/README.md

+A demo web app.

-**Demo web app.
-Submits API calls to Kontomatik API.**
+It submits API calls to Kontomatik API and displays the response for each request.

-To import data, select bank BGZ from Poland.

-`username: test`

-`password: Test123`
+To learn more about Kontomatik click here: <a href="http://kontomatik.com">Kontomatik<a>